 Many backpacks are designed to be used by either men or women, with a unisex design.
 Most men use this kind of pack, while most women prefer a pack designed specifically for women (see our picks below).
 Here are our reviewer's favorite backpacking backpacks.

 Most, but not all, women will prefer a pack designed specifically for a woman's body.
 Women's packs typically offer shorter torso lengths, narrower shoulder widths, and waist belts designed for the angle of women's hips.
-Below are our top picks from our review of the best women's backpacking backpacks.
+Below are our top picks from our review of women's backpacking backpacks.

 Ultralight backpacks are for experienced hikers that want to reduce weight and carry only the bare essentials.
 These packs are best suited for light pack loads of 10-25 pounds but can work reasonably well for heavier loads too.
 If your pack load is above 30 pounds, we'd recommend a traditional pack.
 But, if moving light and fast is your thing, then our favorite ultralight backpacks are right up your alley: